ignatandrei/RSCG_Examples/book/whatIs.md

 https://github.com/dotnet/roslyn/blob/main/docs/features/source-generators.cookbook.md .

-After that , you can play with the examples from https://github.com/dotnet/roslyn-sdk/tree/main/samples/CSharp/SourceGenerators or from https://sourcegen.dev/ ( see AutoNotify in the dropdown )
+After that, you can play with the examples from https://github.com/dotnet/roslyn-sdk/tree/main/samples/CSharp/SourceGenerators or from https://sourcegen.dev/ (see AutoNotify in the dropdown)

 ## How the RSCG can help me to write faster / better the code  ?

 Glad that you asked.
-You can see in action a RSCG for automatically generating code for automating testing ( see DynamicMocking ) , parsing enum ( see Enum ) , generating controllers actions from a interface ( SkinnyControllers ), currying functions and many more.
+You can see in action a RSCG for automatically generating code for automating testing (see DynamicMocking ) , parsing enum (see Enum ) , generating controllers actions from a interface ( SkinnyControllers ), currying functions and many more.
 In this book you will find more than 10 examples of some RSCG that can help you.
 Also, you can find the source code of the examples at  https://github.com/ignatandrei/RSCG_Examples.